gabhinav0110/portfolio-website/content/authors/admin/_index.md

   url: "http://mit.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: PhD candidate aspiring to launch a career in solving complex real-world problems for industry-leading businesses as a consultant/data scientist.
+bio: PhD candidate aspiring to launch a career in solving complex real-world problems for industry-leading businesses as a machine learning researcher.

 interests:
 - Deep Learning